ranjit002/Unet/README.md

 Implementation of Unet for binary segmentation task

 The pictures below come from a model trained completely on my laptop!
-If you see patches of pixels evenly coloured, they are missing pixels in the original image.
+If you see evenly coloured patches of pixels, they are missing pixels in the original image.

 ![alt text](https://github.com/ranjit002/Unet/blob/main/imgs/comparison1.png?raw=true)
 ![alt text](https://github.com/ranjit002/Unet/blob/main/imgs/comparison2.png?raw=true)